Knapping: Tools

 There are many different methods of shaping stone into useful tools.
+One prominent knapping technique in early production is the Levallois technique, which utilizes a distinct striking platform and exploitation surface.
+Beyond the Levallois technique, there were also polyhedral strategies that differ from Levallois methods in that all faces were used as flaking surfaces and striking platforms.
+This method involves no division of function amongst parts of the core.

 Early knappers could have used simple hammers made of wood or antler to shape stone tools.
 The factors that contribute to the knapping results are varied, but the EPA (exterior platform angle) indeed influences many attributes, such as length, thickness and termination of flakes.

 Hard hammer techniques are used to remove large flakes of stone.
 Early knappers and hobbyists replicating their methods often use cobbles of very hard stone, such as quartzite.
 This technique can be used by flintknappers to remove broad flakes that can be made into smaller tools.
 This method of manufacture is believed to have been used to make some of the earliest stone tools ever found, some of which date from over 2 million years ago.